The main four

 - The Stoic: He's very good at giving people the cold shoulder.
 You can practically count the number of times he and Ala speak in the first book on one hand.

 Henna LyreA young but well-respected lieutenant of the Guild of Angels.
 She's a natural born leader and often takes charge of the other, less competent lieutenants.
 She's the first soldier Joyah and her friends encounter, and she briefly joins their team as their guide when they attempt to ally themselves with her Guild.
+As of the second book, she's upgraded to Captain under the guidance of [[spoier: the Mystic Ashina]] and tasked with tracking down Joyah and her friends.

 - Bitch in Sheep's Clothing